jordicf/FRAME/tools/legalfloor/README.md

 The objective function is the following:

 Minimize $\sum_{\langle \omega, S \rangle \in \Omega} \sum_{m \in S} 4\omega^2 \cdot ( (x_{m} - x(S))^2 + (y_{m} - y(S))^2 )$

+## Implementation details
+Further details about the implementation can be found <a href="../../doc/FloorplanOptimization.ipynb">here</a>.